-- 4.1 Minimum own funds requirements for credit, counterparty, dilution, delivery and free delivery risk - 4.2 Minimum own funds requirements for settlement and delivery risk - 4.3 Minimum own funds requirements for position, exchange rate and commodity risk (market risk).
+- 4.1 Minimum own funds requirements for credit, counterparty, delivery and free delivery risk - 4.2 Minimum own funds requirements for settlement and delivery risk - 4.3 Minimum own funds requirements for position, exchange rate and commodities risk (market risk).
 Trading book market risk - 4.4 Minimum own funds requirements for operational risk - 4.5 Minimum own funds requirements for credit valuation adjustment risk - 4.6 Internal capital adequacy assessment process

-5. INFORMATION ON CREDIT RISKS
+5. INFORMATION ON CREDIT RISK

-- 5.1 Accounting definitions and description of the methods used to determine corrections due to impairment - 5.2 Credit risk exposure and average amount of the exposures for the financial year - 5.3 Geographical distribution of exposures - 5.4 Residual maturity of exposures - 5.5 Distribution by counterparty and geographical distribution of exposures in default - 5.6 Changes during the financial year in losses due to impairment and provisions for risks and contingent liabilities for credit risk - 5.7 Information on the Group's counterparty credit risk
+- 5.1 Accounting definitions and description of the methods used to determine corrections due to impairment - 5.2 Credit risk exposure and average value of the exposures for the financial year - 5.3 Geographical distribution of exposures - 5.4 Residual maturity of exposures - 5.5 Distribution of exposures in default by geography and counterparty - 5.6 Changes during the financial year in losses due to impairment and provisions for contingent risks and obligations on account of credit risk - 5.7 Information on the Group's counterparty credit risk